This is now out of date! Updated method here: click.

 I use this setup in combination with

-which are [produced by produced by CMake.
-This file must be kept at
+that are produced by CMake.
+This file must be kept at the project

-project root helps when using git repositories with submodules;
+root helps when using git repositories with submodules; lsp-mode

 I’m still by no means an expert, but it was a good learning experience and I no longer have a black box from copying and pasting from other’s Emacs init files.
 I have code completion and inter/intra-project file and definition jumping – the two big features I like to add to my C++ development setup in Emacs.